 EBIT commercial aircraft ninety percent down

-Commercial aircraft reported an EBIT Adjusted of EUR 618 million compared to EUR 5.947 billion, a drop of ninety percent.
+Commercial aircraft reported an EBIT Adjusted of EUR 618 million compared to EUR 5.947 billion, a drop of ninety percent or EBIT reported of EUR -1.330 billion (plus 1.794 billion in 2019).
 This reflects lower deliveries compared to the 863 in the previous year and, as a result, lower-cost efficiency, especially on the widebodies.
 Revenues were down to EUR 34.250 billion compared to EUR 54.775 billion, reflecting lower sales (268 orders versus 768)

 While much worse compared to the previous year, the trend has been of steady improvements that are reflected in the Q4 results.
 Thanks to more deliveries in the final quarter, EBIT Adjusted was EUR 1.259 billion or -47 percent, but in Q3 this was EUR 666 million (-52 percent) and in Q2 EUR -1.498 million compared to EUR 1.730 billion the same quarter of the previous year.

 Faury and CFO Dominik Asam said the 2020 results and the improvement in Q4 reflect the adaptation Airbus has undergone in the past difficult year.
 “It confirms our set of measures has been effective”, says Faury.
 The company took a EUR 1.202 billion provision on restructuring and Covid-related costs, the majority in the first nine months.
 The restructuring has resulted in some 3.500 employees leave Airbus with 131.349 remaining.

 Thanks to government payroll programs, Airbus has been able to keep more staff on than was originally planned.
 However, some 6.700 staff out of the 15.000 to be furloughed will have to go and full benefits of the restructuring are expected in 2022.